 Another important distinction to make is between voluntary liens and involuntary liens.
 Voluntary liens are created by a property owner’s choice, such as a mortgage or home equity loan.
 In contrast, involuntary liens are imposed on a property without the owner’s consent, often due to unpaid debts or legal obligations.

-Judgment Liens: Judgment liens are general liens that arise from a court judgment in favor of a creditor.
+Judgment liens are general liens that arise from a court judgment in favor of a creditor.
 If a property owner loses a lawsuit and is ordered to pay a debt, the creditor can place a judgment lien on the property to ensure the debt is repaid.
-THese liens can affect the property’s marketability and may need to be satisfied before a sale can take place.
+These liens can affect the property’s marketability and may need to be satisfied before a sale occurs.

-Mechanic’s Liens: Mechanic’s liens are specific liens that contractors, subcontractors, or suppliers can place on a property when they haven’t been paid for work or materials provided.
-These liens provide a way for construction professionals to seek payment for their services, and can complicate property transactions if not resolved.
+Mechanic’s liens are specific liens that contractors, subcontractors, or suppliers can place on a property when they haven’t been paid for work or materials provided.
+These liens provide a way for construction professionals to seek payment for their services and can complicate property transactions if not resolved.

 Creditors can enforce property liens by taking legal action to recover the outstanding debt.
 This can involve initiating foreclosure proceedings, forcing the sale of the property, or seeking court approval for a sale.
 The proceeds from the sale are then used to satisfy the debt, with any remaining funds going to other lienholders in order of priority.

 If you encounter a property with an existing lien, it’s crucial to understand the process of having it removed.
 Typically, the lienholder must be paid the outstanding debt in full or negotiate a settlement.
-Once the debt is satisfied, the lienholder will issue a release or satisfaction of lien, which should be recorded with the appropriate government authority to clear the property’s title.
+Once the debt is satisfied, the lienholder will issue a Lien Satisfaction Form, which should be recorded with the appropriate government authority to clear the property’s title.

 FAQs about Mortgage Liens